WBBM (AM): Entercom/Audacy ownership

 On February 2, 2017, CBS agreed to merge CBS Radio with Entercom, the fourth-largest radio broadcaster in the United States.
 The sale was conducted using a Reverse Morris Trust to avoid a tax liability.
 While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, separating the WBBM radio stations (both 780 and FM 96.3) plus WCFS-FM from WBBM-TV.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 Despite the ownership change, WBBM radio and WBBM-TV maintain a partnership, with WBBM radio making use of some WBBM-TV local news and weather reporting.
-On March 1, 2018, Entercom launched a new website for WBBM alone on the company's Radio.com portal, breaking it off from the former CBS Chicago portal.
+On March 1, 2018, Entercom launched a new website for WBBM alone on the company's Radio.com portal, leaving the former CBS Chicago portal.

-Shortly after the move of the transmitter to the WSCR site, WBBM adjusted its news wheel for some segments for the first time in decades, presumably due to lengthening traffic reports and the adjustment of some ad breaks.
+Shortly after the move of the transmitter to the WSCR site, WBBM adjusted its news cycle for some segments for the first time in decades, presumably due to lengthening traffic reports and the adjustment of some ad breaks.
 The sports news segment moved to :16/:46, with business news coverage moving to :23/:53 past the hour, and hourly feature segments moving to :21 past the hour.

-The COVID-19 pandemic had a major effect on the station's daily operations, with only three people at a time in the station's newsroom and most of the station's anchors and news writers remote working.
-Traffic reports were temporarily reduced, the station's sportscasts were reduced, and some airshifts, mainly overnights, did not feature traffic reports, with some news hours pre-recorded with only reference to the minutes rather than anchors being live, though breaking news in overnight hours was still covered live.
+The COVID-19 pandemic had a major effect on the station's daily operations, with only three people at a time in the newsroom and most of the station's anchors and news writers working remotely.
+Traffic reports were temporarily reduced, the station's sportscasts were reduced, and some airshifts, mainly overnights, dropped traffic reports, with some news hours pre-recorded with only reference to the minutes rather than anchors being live, though breaking news in overnight hours was still covered live.
 Entercom changed its name to Audacy on March 30, 2021.

 Transmitter relocation

 In 2018, WBBM was granted an FCC construction permit to move its transmitter to WSCR's tower site in Bloomingdale.
 That allowed Entercom to sell the Itasca transmitter site to commercial and residential land developers.

 WBBM's power was reduced to 35,000 watts during the day and 42,000 watts at night, from the previous 50,000 watt signal it had maintained since 1935.
-Entercom engineers say the reduction in transmitting power will not be apparent to most listeners, except in some fringe areas.
-The move was completed on July 18, 2019, with the previous transmitter in Itasca, Illinois, coming down shortly thereafter.
-Despite the reduction in power, WBBM is still considered a Class A station broadcasting on a clear channel frequency.
+Entercom engineers said the reduction in transmitting power would not be apparent to most listeners, except in some fringe areas.
+The move was completed on July 18, 2019, with the previous transmitter in Itasca coming down shortly thereafter.
+Despite the reduction in power, WBBM is still considered a Class A station broadcasting on a clear channel.